Here are a few issues to consider—plus some strategies that could help you manage your finances during your career break

 Will taking time off to stay home hurt my earning power later?

 That's a legitimate concern.
 A 2010 study conducted by Bright Horizons, 72% of working parents agree that women are penalized in their careers for starting families, and 31% of moms report being held back from leadership roles due to negative attitudes.
 Also, nearly half of employed Americans perceive working moms to be overall less devoted to their work.
 5 A 2018 report by Katherine Weisshaar of the University of North Carolina discovered that women applying for new positions after voluntarily leaving the workforce were granted interviews half as often as women applicants who were unemployed.
 Employed women got callbacks more than three times as often as those returning from time off.
 2

 Both men and women should consider what the job market will look like when they are ready to return to work.
 The good news is that more and more employers are creating programs to smooth that return for stay-at-home parents.
 It also helps to continue networking.
-And don’t rule out the option of telecommuting at least some of the time—that can give you a foot in the door when you're ready to return.
+And don’t rule out the option of telecommuting at least some of the time—that can give you a foot in the door when you’re ready to return.

 Are there any financial advantages to having one parent at home?

 “If you're not able to contribute to a

-401(k), your spouse should try to maximize his or her contributions, to save for both of you.”—Debra Greenberg, director of Personal Retirement Strategy and Solutions at Bank of America Merrill Lynch.
+401(k), your spouse should try to maximize their contributions, to save for both of you.”—Debra Greenberg, director of Retirement and Personal Wealth Solutions, Bank of America.